Born a short walk away from Goodison Park, Jonjoe Kenny joined Everton’s Academy at the age of nine.

 He spent the first three months of the 2015/16 campaign on loan at Wigan Athletic, before joining League Two outfit Oxford United in January for the remainder of the season.

 He played 20 games for the Yellows, helping Michael Appleton's side gain promotion to the third tier as runners-up.

 Kenny then returned to Everton and was handed his senior debut off the bench when David Unsworth and Joe Royle took charge for the final game of the season, a 3-0 home victory over Norwich.

 The Kirkdale-born youngster spent the majority of the 2016/17 season with Unsworth, captaining the Under-23s all the way to the Premier League 2 title, while also making a solitary first-team appearance - away at Swansea City - towards the end of the term.

 Kenny went on to establish himself as an Everton First-Team player in 2017/18, making 25 senior appearances and deputising superbly for Seamus Coleman while the Republic of Ireland captain was sidelined with a broken leg.

 His performances were rewarded when he penned a new four-and-a-half-year deal with the Club in December 2017.

 Kenny was also recognised with the Supporters' Club Young Player of the Season award in May 2018.

-The defender made 12 first-team appearances in 2018-19 and was named in the England Under-21 squad for the Under-21 European Championship in Italy and San Marino.
+The defender made 12 first-team appearances in 2018/19 and was included in the England squad for the European Under-21 Championship in Italy and San Marino where he played twice.